About Malheur National Wildlife Refuge

 How to Help the Refuge

 The easiest way that you can help support the Malheur National Wildlife Refuge is to spend money in Harney County.
 Buy groceries, fill up your gas tank, grab a meal at a local restaurant or spend the night at local hotel.
-In small communities on the edge protected lands, dollars spent by birders, hikers and other eco-tourists make a difference.
+In small communities on the edge of protected lands, the dollars spent by birders, hikers and other eco-tourists make a difference.
 You can even sneak in a bit more birding, as there are some great birding opportunities in and around Burns!

 And, you can join ONDA, or continue to support our work financially.
 ONDA volunteers have helped to protect, improve and maintain the Malheur National Wildlife Refuge in a variety of ways.
 For more than 20 years, we have led restoration projects, including fence pulls, on the refuge.
-We participated in the highly touted collaborative management plan adopted in 2013 that brought environmentalists, ranchers, and the Burns Paiute tribe to the table.
+We participated in the collaborative management plan adopted in 2013 that brought environmentalists, ranchers, and the Burns Paiute tribe to the table.
 Following the armed occupation of the refuge headquarters in 2016, we rallied over 1,000 volunteers for projects on the refuge and nearby lands.

 Malheur National Wildlife Refuge is an incredible place and we hope you find this guide to birding there helpful.
 If you visit, we’d love to see some photos from your trip!
 Use the hashtag #OregonHighDesert, or email a few favorites to us at firstname.lastname@example.org.